-Data on 235,909 patient visits were recorded.
-The median age was 5 years (IQR 1 to 10) and the sample was 45% female, 55% male.
-The four sites provided differing number of records (35.7%, 34.2%, 17.0%, and 13.1%).
+Data on 235 909 patient visits were recorded.
+The median age was 5 years (interquartile range, 1-10 years) and the sample was 45% female and 55% male.
+The four sites provided differing number of records (35.7, 34.2, 17.0, and 13.1%).
 Limited demographic characteristics are shown in Table 1.
 The number of respondents included in each analysis was determined by how many had data recorded for all of the variables in that model.

-For the primary analysis n = 188,635 patients had information on the necessary variables.
+For the primary analysis, n = 188635 patients had information on the necessary variables.
 This and all other results to the research questions are shown in Table 2.
 The coefficients for the confounder variables are not reported in this table as these are not of interest in answering the research questions.

-For every one-degree increase in temperature, heart rate will on average be 12.3 beats per minute (bpm) higher (95% CI 12.2 to 12.4), after accounting for oxygen saturation, location of attendance and age.
+For every 1 °C increase in temperature, heart rate will on average be 12.3 bpm higher [95% confidence interval (CI), 12.2-12.4], after accounting for oxygen saturation, location of attendance, and age.
 There is evidence of some limited interaction between age and temperature, meaning the estimate differs depending on the age of the child.
-The marginal means are reported in Table 3, which give the amount of change in heart rate with a one degree increase in temperature, while holding age constant at different values.
-The marginal means suggest that the influence of temperature on heart rate ranges from a 13.7 bpm increase for a one-degree temperature increase for the youngest children down to an 8.7 bpm increase for a one-degree temperature increase for the oldest children.
+The marginal means are reported in Table 3, which gives the amount of change in heart rate with a 1 °C increase in temperature while holding age constant at different values.
+The marginal means suggest that the influence of temperature on heart rate ranges from a 13.7 bpm increase for a 1 °C temperature increase for the youngest children down to an 8.7 bpm increase for a 1 °C temperature increase for the oldest children.

-After accounting for heart rate, location of attendance and age, there is essentially no influence of temperature on respiratory rate.
-For every one-degree increase in temperature there is on average a 0.3% decrease (95% CI 0.2% to 0.4%) in respiratory rate.
+After accounting for heart rate, location of attendance, and age, there is essentially no influence of temperature on respiratory rate.
+For every 1 °C increase in temperature, there is on average a 0.3% decrease (95% CI, 0.2-0.4%) in respiratory rate.

-Similarly, for every one-percentage-point increase in oxygen saturation, respiratory rate will on average be 1.8% lower (95% CI 1.8% to 1.9%), after accounting for heart rate, location of attendance and age.
+Similarly, for every one-percentage-point increase in oxygen saturation, respiratory rate will on average be 1.8% lower (95% CI, 1.8-1.9%), after accounting for heart rate, location of attendance, and age.

-For every one-percentage-point increase in oxygen saturation, heart rate is on average 0.9 bpm lower (95% CI 0.9 to 1.0), after accounting for respiratory rate, location of attendance and age.
+For every 1%-point increase in oxygen saturation, heart rate is on average 0.9 bpm lower (95% CI, 0.9-1.0), after accounting for respiratory rate, location of attendance, and age.

-As these secondary outcomes did not exhibit clinically meaningful difference, interaction terms were not explored.
+As these secondary outcomes did not exhibit clinically meaningful differences, interaction terms were not explored.